maxwellimpact/docker-swift/readme.md

-A baseline Docker image for Swift on Ubuntu.
+A Docker image for Swift on Ubuntu.
+Tried to install as little as possible onto the base Ubuntu image.
 Open to suggestions and pull requests.

+Here's an example Dockerfile for building the Dealer sample project from Apple:

 ```
-from swiftlang/base
+from dockerswift/swift

 RUN apt-get install -y git